edgelesssys/contrast/docs/docs/architecture/attestation.md

 ### How does Contrast ensure the security of the attestation process?

-Contrast leverages hardware-rooted security features such as AMD SEV-SNP to generate cryptographic evidence of a pod’s current state and configuration.
+Contrast leverages hardware-rooted security features such as AMD SEV-SNP or Intel TDX to generate cryptographic evidence of a pod’s current state and configuration.
 This evidence is checked against pre-defined appraisal policies to guarantee that only verified and authorized pods are part of a Contrast deployment.

 ### What security benefits does attestation provide?